Front gardens on the front line

 - De-paving in the Netherlands – checkout this video on tile whipping

-SUDS – on-street rain gardens
+SuDS – on-street rain gardens